Title 301 | Chapter 001 | Regulation 410

 The invasive carp daily limit shall be unlimited with no size limit.(2)

-The possession limit for paddlefish and trophy catfish shall be two (2) times the daily limit for each species.(3)
+The possession limit for paddlefish, trophy catfish, and shovelnose sturgeon shall be two (2) times the daily limit for each species.(3)

 Shovelnose sturgeon shall not be harvested from the Mississippi River and shall be immediately released.(4)